zsk612/tp/docs/DeveloperGuide.md

 [&#8593; Return to Top](#developer-guide)

-### 3.6.
-Common Classes
+### 3.6. <a id="common-classes">Common Classes</a>
 Classes used by multiple components are in the `seedu.duke` and the `ui` package, specifically Constant.java and CommonUi.java.

 [&#8593; Return to Top](#developer-guide)

-## 4. Implementation
+## 4. <a id="implementation">Implementation</a>
 This section describes some details on how the features are being implemented.
-All profile / diet / workout-related features.
+All profile/ diet/ workout-related features.

 All profile/ diet/ workout-related features can be broken down into 4 distinct functionality, addition, viewing/ listing, deletion and editing.
-For diet and workout-realted features, there is an additional functionality of searching.
+For diet and workout-related features, there is an additional functionality of searching.

 ### 4.1.
 Main Menu-related Features